Each month, SOCHE and member institutions will honor faculty and staff employees for their excellence.

 Dr. Sara Nielsen is an outstanding member of the Southern State faculty who consistently demonstrates a high regard for student support and commitment to teaching.
 In the recent past, she has served as a leader among the Instructional Technology Committee, assisting her peers in pivoting to distance education during the pandemic crisis.
 And once she had a moment to catch her breath, she went to work immediately in developing lab exercises that would allow virtual learners to continue their hands-on experimentation and enjoy a quality classroom experience at a distance.

 Assistant Dean of Students and Director of the Brook Center at University of Dayton

 Kristen Altenau Keen’s passion and dedication to making UD a Green Dot campus (reducing sexual violence by creating awareness and providing training to students, faculty, and staff) has made a tremendously positive impact on the entire school.
-In fact, national data consistently demonstrates that UD ranks highly for bystander intervention, data that can reliably be tied to Kristen’s work.
+In fact, national data consistently demonstrate that UD ranks highly for bystander intervention, data that can reliably be tied to Kristen’s work.
 Students report bystander intervention (a hallmark of both Green Dot and PAVE) as a social norm on campus.
 Kristen has spoken to thousands of UD students about sexual assault prevention and is responsible for the development and facilitation of the PAVE program on campus, a peer education group dedicated to empowering students to act against sexual violence.

 Dr. Brian D. Yontz